-One aspect is increasingly clear: there is no matcha—neither frothed with a bamboo whisk and drunk straight, nor mixed with milk and sugar—without understanding the extensive ceremonial history for which matcha exists.
+When it comes to matcha, one aspect is clear: one cannot understand nor fully enjoy the verdant beverage without also understanding the extensive ceremonial history for which matcha exists.
 Matcha and tea ceremony are synonymous; until very recently, there has never been one without the other, and the industry, production standards, and growing regions reflect this fact.
-After careful consideration, learning, and studying (though I concede this is a lifelong journey), I am happy to share Tekuno’s philosophy towards matcha and the release of our collection of matcha.
+After careful consideration, learning, and studying , I am happy to share Tekuno’s philosophy towards matcha and the release of our collection of matcha.

 Unlike other Japanese green teas, where growing regions are the most common delimiter (“sencha from Shizuoka”), matcha producers in Japan are well-known; different schools of chadō favor different producers, and these producers work with the various schools to craft their preferred styles.

-Aside from finding a producer that I felt was representative of the beverage’s rich history, one question I contemplated for a long time was whether Tekuno should offer its own brand of matcha—essentially white labeling an entire industry—or share matcha in the packaging the producers send it in.
-I am pleased to share that, rather than rebrand or anonymize our matcha, Tekuno will carry matcha in its original packaging, which stores the matcha in a sealed, airtight metal can.
-Our perspective is similar to that of wine importers, who rely on their producers to create packaging that best expresses the beverage they crafted.
+Unlike our loose leaf teas, we share our ceremonial matcha in the original packaging of our producer.
+Our perspective towards is similar to that of wine importers, who rely on the wine makers to create packaging that best expresses their craftsmanship.
 We have added our own notes to the packaging to describe nomenclature and brewing guidelines in English.
 Leaving our matcha in its original, airtight packaging is also critical for preserving freshness.
-I am proud to represent our matcha in a way that respects its heritage.
+We are proud to represent our matcha in a way that respects its heritage.

 Matcha Grades & Pricing